MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/step-by-step-guides/defence-in-depth-guide.md

 ms.technology: mdo
 ---

-# Getting the best security value from Microsoft Defender for Office 365 when you have thrid party email filtering
+# Getting the best security value from Microsoft Defender for Office 365 when you have third party email filtering

+This guide is for you if:

-If you’re licensed for Microsoft Defender for Office 365 and host your mailboxes in Office 365, but are also using a 3rd party for your email security, this guide is for you.
-This topic covers how to get the most out of your investment, broken down into easy to follow steps.
+- You’re licensed for Microsoft Defender for Office 365 and host your mailboxes in Office 365
+- You're also using a third party for your email security

+The information below will detail how to get the most out of your investment, broken down into easy to follow steps.

 ## What you will need
 -	Mailboxes hosted in Office 365